tanmayraval1525/laptop-price-prediction/README.md

 # ML Project
- Performed a full life cycle of Machine Learning from ETL process to algorithm training and tuning.
+ Performed a full life cycle of Machine Learning algorithm training and tuning.